cenpy-devs/cenpy/README.rst

     cxn.variables #is a pandas dataframe containing query-able vbls cxn.geographies #is a pandas dataframe containing query-able geographies

-Note that some geographies (like tract) have higher-level requirements that you'll have to specify for the query to work.
+Note that some geographies (like tract) have requirements higher in the hierarchy that you'll have to specify for the query to work.

 The structure of the query function maps to the Census API's use of